lebretou/Gesture-Nauts/README.md

 Current issues:

 - Our model performs well for some classes, while it does not perform well for others.
 We have tried various types of model combinations to solve this problem.
+- The combination include (1)using dense layer + no data augmentation (2) using dense layer + data augmentation (3) using convolution layer + no data augmentation (4) using convolution layer + data augmentation.
+More details can be found in our final report.

 If we have more time, we could implement: